Romanization of Armenian: ISO 9985 (1996)

 ISO 9985 (1996) is the international standard for transliteration of the modern Armenian alphabet.
-Like with the BGN/PCGN romanization, the right single quotation mark is used to denote most of the aspirates.
+Like with the BGN/PCGN romanization, the apostrophe is used to denote most of the aspirates.

 This system is reversible because it avoids the use of digraphs and returns to the Hübschmann-Meillet (however some diacritics for vowels are also modified).

 The aspirate series is not treated consistently in ISO 9985: while pʾ, tʾ, cʾ, kʾ are romanized with an apostrophe-like mark, aspirated չ č is not, and instead its unaspirated counterpart ճ is transcribed č̣ with an underdot appearing nowhere else in the system.
 Note that in this scheme, č (signifying չ) collides with the Hübschmann-Meillet transliteration (where it signifies ճ).

 This system is recommended for international bibliographic text interchange (it is also the base of simplified romanizations found to localize the Armenian toponomy of for transliterating human names), where it works very well with the common ISO/IEC 8859-2 Latin encoding used in Central Europe.